F-I-D-O/Manuals/manuals/Programming/Common.md

 The `launch.json` file is a JSON file that contains the launch configurations for the project.
 It is located in the `.vscode` folder.

 Typically, the root JSON object  contains only two properties: `version` and `configurations`.
 The `configurations` property is an array of configuration objects.
-The most important properties of a configuration object are:
+The following properties are required:

 - `name`: the name of the configuration displayed in the drop-down menu in the `Run and Debug` container
 - `type`: the type of the configuration, it can be:
     - `debugpy`: for Python
+    - `cppvsdbg`: for C++ using the Visual Studio Debugger
+- `request`: the request type for the debugger.
+Either `launch` or `attach`.
+- `program`: the path to the program to debug.

 ## Code Formatting